chainify/nolik/README.md

 `docker compose -f docker-compose.alice.yml up -d`

-This will run a PoA-based blockchain node with a validator role.
+Running this command will run a PoA-based blockchain node with a validator role.
-It will start generation blocks if at least one peer will connect to the node.
+It will start generation blocks if at least one peer connects to the node.

-To print and follow the logs run
+To print and follow the logs, run

 `docker logs -f nolik-node --tail 200`

-After the node starts you can see the similar output in the logs:
+After the node starts, you can see the similar output in the logs:
 ```
 2022-09-11 20:53:47 Substrate Node
 2022-09-11 20:53:47 ✌️  version 0.1.3-dev-unknown